-NALT is partnering with Whitman Woods Project to create a sanctuary at Laurel Lake and a living tribute to America’s most beloved bard: Walt Whitman
+NALT is partnering with the Whitman Woods Project to create a sanctuary at Laurel Lake and a living tribute to America’s most beloved bard: Walt Whitman

-You can help now by donating here.
+You can help save this park forever by donating here.

 If you would prefer to make a pledge that won’t be called until we do reach our goal, please download and complete the Whitman Woods Pledge Form